woman asking how do I know if I’m in menopause

 Medically Reviewed by Dr. Jill Liss, MD

 If you’ve asked yourself this question, you’re not alone.
-Our own Versalie Ambassador Dawn has asked herself the same question as she's navigated perimenopause and menopause.
+Some of our own, Dawn & Naomi, have asked themselves the same question while navigating perimenopause and menopause.

 What are ‘normal’ period changes during perimenopause?

-• Early transition.
-6-8 years before the final menstrual period, you may see a persistent change in the length of a cycle of 7 days or more.
-Cycles might also be shorter to around 21 days.
+• Early transition (6-8 years before your final period).
+You may notice subtle changes in the length of your cycle by a few days or more.
+Cycles may also shorten to around 21 days.

-• Late transition.
-About 2 years before your final period, you’ll start to see cycles spread out and can go 60+ days before periods.
-The longer the time between your periods, the closer you are to menopause.
+• Late transition (about 2 years before your final period).
+Periods become more spread out — sometimes 60+ days apart.
+The longer the gap, the closer you may be to menopause.

-While this can be helpful for some, unfortunately, it won’t apply to everyone.
+While this can be helpful for some, it won’t apply to everyone.
 There have been several studies showing how different it can be.
-Some people (about 15-25%) don’t have any change in their cycle, but it’ll just stop one day.
-And for others, they may notice some irregularity for years before their final period.
-In addition, there are other factors that can affect the patterns of periods:
+Around 15-25% of people don’t notice any changes in their cycle before their periods stops altogether.
+Others may experience irregular cycles for years before their final period.
+In addition, other factors can influence the patterns of periods:

 • Ethnicity